ST LEGER RECOMMENDED BET:

 What is the St Leger?

-The oldest Classic, and one of the oldest top level races, the Leger was established in 1776.
+Established in 1776, the St Leger is the oldest of the five Classics and one of the oldest top-level races run anywhere in the world.
 It was created by Anthony St Leger, an army officer and politician who lived near Doncaster, and as such it takes its name from him.

-The Final leg of the English Triple Crown, which began with the 2000 Guineas and continued with the Derby, it also completes the Fillies' Triple Crown, following on from the 1000 Guineas and the Oaks.
+The Final leg of the English Triple Crown, which begins with the 2000 Guineas and continues with the Derby, it also completes the Fillies' Triple Crown, following on from the 1000 Guineas and the Oaks.

 What can we learn from previous renewals?

-The best trial is the The Great Voltigeur Stakes at York, having featured ten of the last 23 winners, although the Queen’s Vase has also proven to be very useful – Kew Gardens won it before taking the Leger and Harbour Law placed in the 2016 running before posting a Leger shocker.
+The most important Leger trial is the Great Voltigeur Stakes at York, which has produced ten of the last 23 Doncaster winners, although the Queen’s Vase has also proven to be very useful – Kew Gardens won it before taking the Leger and Harbour Law placed in the 2016 running before causing a 22/1 shock on Town Moor.